 Dr Lynn Sloman is Founder and Director of Transport for Quality of Life, a specialist environmental and sustainable transport business.
 Her work at Transport for Quality of Life focuses on designing and evaluating sustainable transport investment programmes.

-Lynn was Chair of the Campaign for Better Transport and remains a trustee until 31 December 2016.
-She is a trustee of the Foundation for Integrated Transport and a trustee of Open Streets Trust.
+Lynn is a trustee of the Foundation for Integrated Transport.
 She was a Special Adviser to the Board of TfL between 2000 and 2008.
-She was also previously Vice-Chair of the Commission for Integrated Transport, a Board Member of Cycling England, and Assistant Director of Transport 2000.
+She was also previously Vice-Chair of the Commission for Integrated Transport, a Board Member of Cycling England, and Chair of the Campaign for Better Transport.

 Lynn has a DPhil in Earth Sciences from Oxford University, and has worked as an exploration geologist and as a researcher on science and environmental issues at the House of Commons Library.

 Ben Story is on the Executive Leadership Team of Rolls-Royce Holdings PLC (Rolls-Royce) as Director, Strategy and Marketing.